immanuelhume/gmm/README.txt

 Antlr4 is not required unless you modify the parser or lexer.
 Its output is already checked into this repository at antlr/.

-To run individual files, use
+To run individual files, run this from the project root:

     npm run run path/to/file.go